Valkea/ML_Wine/README.md

 >> jupyter notebook "EDA - Wine - Multiclass Regression.ipynb"
 ```

+This project focused on the Classification problem, then it was declined on the Regression problem.
-Both EDA lead to a different model, but the Regression EDA is basically a clone of the Classification EDA with some minor changes.
+The two EDA's selected different models, but the Regression EDA is basically a clone of the Classification EDA with some minor changes (so you don't really need to read both).

+The model (model_classification.bin) served by Flask was created using the Classification EDA, but both models can be tested using the 'Load Models.ipynb' notebook.

+Also, the notebook was formated using some HTML, and the GitHub preview doesn't render all of them.

 ## Running locally using python scripts